 If you’re bringing over something more upmarket, then there is potential for profit, particularly if the vehicle you happen to own is a model that can’t enter the country any other way and is therefore desirable to astute collectors here.
 Feel free to ask us via the request form if you’re not sure whether your vehicle falls into this category.

-Yes, kind of.
-As part of our process, we will fill out all the relevant information on the application form, collate and submit it and liaise with the Department of Infrastructure on your behalf, once you have given us the authority to do so on ROVER, the application portal.
+Yes.
+As part of our process, we will fill out all the relevant information on the application form, collate and submit your application to the Department of Infrastructure on your behalf, once you have given us the authority to do so on ROVER, the application portal.

 As soon as you’ve met the criteria for importing, or as soon as you have your visa.
 DON’T make the mistake of waiting until you’re about to come over to Australia!
 Our government has a long history of making running changes to legislation without letting anyone know.